 Effective monitoring and timely adjustment of hedge positions are crucial for maintaining the integrity of a gold futures hedging strategy.

-Regularly reviewing market conditions and economic indicators, such as inflation rates and currency strength, helps determine the hedge's effectiveness.
+Reviewing market conditions and economic indicators, such as inflation rates and currency strength, regularly helps determine the hedge's effectiveness.

 Utilizing technology and trading platforms that provide real-time data and alerts on gold prices and trends ensures you remain informed.